Does Insurance Cover a Crime Scene Cleanup?

 How Insurance Helps with Crime Scenes

-At Aftermath, we understand that no one anticipates facing these types of tragedies, which is why we accept many types of insurance policies and payment plans to help alleviate your stress.
+At Aftermath, we understand that no one anticipates facing these types of tragedies, which is why we work with our customers throughout the insurance claims process and provide a variety of payment options and plans to help alleviate the your stress of a cleanup.

-In addition to our competitive hourly rates, additional factors can affect the price for our services, including:
+In addition to hourly rates, a variety factors can affect the price of our services, including:

 - The number of affected rooms